+- Don't compete with other companies in the domain of cyber.
+Instead, compare yourself with who you were yesterday and collaborate with others even competitors to become stronger together. - 4.
 Don't let budgets bottleneck progress.
 Instead, focus on where you can allocate resources most wisely to achieve a reduction in risk and an increase in resilience.
 Don't spend \$1 million to avoid \$10,000 in damages.
-Spend \$10,000 to avoid \$1 million in damages.
-Acknowledge that even you have limited power to get the organisation on board.
+Spend \$10,000 to avoid \$1 million in damages. - Acknowledge that even you have limited power to get the organisation on board.
 Even with your backing, getting support and understanding from business units across the organisation is challenging.
 But without your support, it is close to impossible.